Article written by Elisa - Travel Writer & Local in France

 8. Parc National Mercantour

-If you are looking for magnificent landscapes to explore during your summer in the French Alps, head to the national parks.
-Parc National du Mercantour extends over a vast area along the Italian border, between the departments of Alpes-de-Haute-Provence and Alpes Maritimes.
-Mercantour is one of France’s wildest and most varied national parks, mixing Alpine and Mediterranean influences, and forming an incredible mosaic of natural environments.
+If you are looking for magnificent landscapes to explore in the French Alps in the summer, head to Parc National du Mercantour.
+Covering a vast area along the Italian border between the departments of Alpes-de-Haute-Provence and Alpes Maritimes, Parc National du Mercantour is one of France’s wildest and most varied national parks, mixing Alpine and Mediterranean influences and forming an incredible mosaic of natural environments.

 Parc National du Mercantour is home to more than 3,000 animal and plant species – the greatest biodiversity in France!
 It is also a true paradise for hiking, with its 600 kilometers of marked trails, including part of the GR5 and the long-distance itineraries Grande Traversée du Mercantour and the Alpi Marittime.

-Last but not least, Parc National du Mercantour is home to some of the prettiest villages in the French Alps, like medieval Tende – once a trading town on the salt road –, Saorge or Saint-Martin-Vésubie.
+Last but not least, Parc National du Mercantour is home to some of the prettiest French Alps villages, like medieval Tende – once a trading town on the salt road –, Saorge or Saint-Martin-Vésubie.

 9. Parc National des Ecrins